NicholasRaynes/NicholasRaynes/README.md

 - 👯 I’m looking to collaborate on **Java, C#, HTML and CSS projects.**

-- 🎨 Passionate about creating digital art, specifically in 8-Bit landscapes.
+- 🎨 Passionate about creating digital art, specifically in 8-Bit landscapes and urban environments.

 - 📫 How to reach me **nicholasraynesmb@gmail.com**